Dozens killed and injured in suicide attack at Afghan protest

 Nangarhar, one of the main strongholds of Islamic State militant fighters since early 2015, has been one of the most volatile regions this year, with a string of suicide bombings and attacks on its capital, Jalalabad.

-The explosion at the protest followed a series of smaller blasts on Tuesday that targeted schools in Jalalabad and surrounding districts, killing at least one person and wounding three.
+The explosion at the protest followed a series of smaller blasts on Tuesday that targeted schools in Jalalabad and surrounding districts that were returning after summer breaks.

+A 12-year-old boy was killed and several children and adults were wounded by a secondary blast that hit first responders and families rushing to the scene of the explosion.

 In the northern province of Sar-e Pul, hundreds of armed men assembled to boost the city’s defenses as security forces fought to push the Taliban back from the city center, said Zabihullah Amani, the provincial governor’s spokesman.

-There were no reports of U.S. strikes in Sar-e Pul on Tuesday but there were three strikes on Monday, a spokesman for U.S. forces in Afghanistan said in an emailed statement.
+U.S. air forces have conducted a number of strikes in northern Afghanistan as the fighting has picked up in recent days, with three strikes in Sar-e Pul on Monday, a spokesman for U.S. forces in Afghanistan said.

-Two air strikes in Baghlan province on Tuesday followed six the day before and American advisers were on the ground supporting Afghan troops, the spokesman added.
+In addition, two air strikes were carried out in Baghlan, another northern province on Tuesday, following six the day before and U.S. advisers were on the ground supporting Afghan troops, the spokesman added.

 Ghulam Mohammad Balkhi, deputy spokesman for the Afghan army’s 209 Corps, said at least 30 Taliban fighters were killed in the joint operation.

-Additional reporting by Ahmad Sultan, Rafiq Sherzad, Abdul Matin Sahak; Writing by James Mackenzie; Editing by Clarence Fernandez and Alison Williams
+Additional reporting by Ahmad Sultan, Rafiq Sherzad, Abdul Matin Sahak; Writing by James Mackenzie; Editing by Clarence Fernandez and Angus MacSwan